 The MATLAB is the tool which is used to perform mathematical complex computations.
 In this MATLAB simplified C is used as the programming language.
-The MATLAB has various inbuilt toolboxes and these toolboxes are mathematical toolbox, drag and drop based GUI, Image processing, Neural networks etc. The MATLAB is generally used to implement algorithms, plotting graphs and design user interfaces.
+The MATLAB has various inbuilt toolboxes and these toolboxes are mathematical toolbox, drag, and drop based GUI, Image processing, Neural networks etc. The MATLAB is generally used to implement algorithms, plotting graphs, and design user interfaces.
 The MATLAB has high graphics due to which it is used to simulate networks.
 The MATLAB has various versions by current MATLAB version is 2015.
-The MATLAB process elements in the form of MATRIXs and various other languages like JAVA, PYTHON, and FORTAN are used in MATLAB.
-This blog article contains basics of Matlab for beginners.
+The MATLAB process elements in the form of MATRIXs and various other languages like JAVA, PYTHON, and FORTRAN are used in MATLAB.
+This blog article contains the basics of Matlab programming for beginners.

 The MATLAB default interface has following parts:

 Command Window:- The Command Window is the first important part of MATLAB which is used to show the output of already saved code and to execute MATLAB codes temporarily

 WorkSpace :- The workspace is the second part of MATLAB which is used to show allocation and reallocation of MATLAB variables.
 The workspace is divided into three parts.
 The first part is MATLAB variable, variable type and third part is variable value

 Command History :- The command history is the third part of MATLAB in which MATLAB commands are shown which are executed previously

 Current Folder Path :- The current Folder path shows that path of the folder in which MATLAB codes are saved